ea7kir/q100transmitter/README.md

 chmod +x /home/pi/Q100/q100transmitter/etc/install.sh
 /home/pi/Q100/q100transmitter/etc/install.sh
 ```
-### After rebboting
+### After rebooting
 Use your finger to configure some Desktop settings:
 ```
 Appearance Settings
     Disable Wastebasket & External Disks
 Raspberry Pi Configuration
     System set Network at Boot to ON
+If updates are available, install then now
 ```
-Login from a PC, Mac, or Linux and login to the Pluto to authenticate and exit
+Login from a PC, Mac, or Linux computer and login to the Pluto to authenticate and exit
 ```
 ssh pi@txtouch.local
 ssh root@192.168.2.1 # password 'analog' and 'exit'